FIWARE-Archive/security.P2abcengine/Documentation/zhaw/installation-guide.md

 For LDAP the Query is an LDAP Search Query.
 For SQL the Query is an SQL-Statement.
 In Queries the String ```_UID_``` will be replaced with the user name as given in the authentication request by an end user.
-User names are restricted ASCII letters only.
+User names are restricted to ASCII letters only.

 ### Verification Service